 After reviewing the fellowship with God and Christ, and the opportunities for service, that will be enjoyed by those who attain to the first resurrection, I feel confident that every reader of my words will want to know how to attain to this act of God, which shall take place at the next coming of Christ to the earth.

-It also is true that those who do not attain to the first resurrection will have to wait in the spirit world, after their death, before they know what their destiny will be when they are judged at the end of the thousand-year Kingdom Age.
+Also, those who do not attain to the first resurrection will need to wait in the spirit world, after their deaths, before they know what their destinies will be when they are judged at the end of the thousand-year Kingdom Age.

 Just as the living Father sent me and I live because of the Father, so the one who feeds on me will live because of me.
 (John 6:57)